In? Out? Big? Small? Hedge fund bets on Greece run the gamut

 Some credit funds still saw value, though.

-Fabrizio Biondo, chief investment officer at $1 billion Swan Asset Management, said he had invested in both Titan Cement (TTNr.AT) and Hellenic Petroleum (HEPr.AT) as he considered the selloff in their shares overdone.
+Fabrizio Biondo, chief investment officer at $1 billion Swan Asset Management, said he had invested in both Titan Cement and Hellenic Petroleum as he considered the selloff in their shares overdone.

 ”In our opinion Titan is not going to be affected in a significant way, even from a Grexit scenario, because direct exposure to Greece is not relevant.
 So whenever you have the chance to buy this credit at 8 percent yield on the back of negative Greek headlines, we think there is value there.